 The timeline changes dramatically based on ingredients.

-A chocolate chip cookie with butter requires faster consumption than a hard candy.
+A chocolate chip cookie with butter is consumed faster than a hard candy.

 Why Homemade Edibles Need Different Rules

-DIY edibles lack commercial preservatives, demanding faster consumption or freezing.
+DIY edibles lack commercial preservatives, so they must be consumed quickly or frozen.

 What lasts months when store-bought might last only days when homemade.